davidhay25/framingham/mkdocs/docs/graphExistingPatients.md

 ##New patient
 If the patient does not already exist, then it should be created by one of the users first.
-After that, other resources can be added in the usual way.
+Make sure to enter the name using the HumanName fields (not just the text, otherwise it won't be found when other users search for it).
+[Save the patient](graphServer.md) to the server.
+After that, other graphs can be linked to that patient and add or read other resources associated with that patient.

+***Note that the graph from which the patient is created won't be able link to resources that others create (at this time).
+If this is a potential issue, the create the Patient using a 'throw away' graph (maybe created by a dummy user), and everybody links to that Patient.
+This will be addressed in a future release***